mshalimay/CNN-Autoencoder-X-Ray-Recognition/README.md

 # Chest-X-Ray Compression and Classification with Deep Learning
-This repo implements Convolutional Autoencoders and CNNs for compression and disease identification of chest-x-ray images, using `TensorFlow`.
+This repo implements Convolutional Autoencoders and CNNs for compression and disease diagnostics of chest-x-ray images, using `TensorFlow`.
 The dataset can be found in this [link](https://www.kaggle.com/datasets/jtiptj/chest-xray-pneumoniacovid19tuberculosis).

 # Short Problem description